TrellixVulnTeam/swahilipython_SCMU/Doc/library/subprocess.rst

    return a 2-tuple ``(exitcode, output)``.
 The locale encoding is used;
    see the notes on :ref:`frequently-used-arguments` for more details.

-   A trailing newline is stripped from the output.
+   A trailing newline is stripped kutoka the output.
    The exit code for the command can be interpreted as the return code of subprocess.
 Example::